Telegraph, Isles of Scilly

 Telegraph (Brebellskrif) is a settlement on St Mary's, the largest of the Isles of Scilly, England.

 Telegraph is located in the north west of the island and is the highest point on St Mary's and in the Isles of Scilly, at 51 m above sea level.
-This elevation made it (and continues to make it) an ideal spot for communications (transmitting within the islands and with the British mainland too).
 The settlement takes its name from Telegraph Tower, situated at the summit of the hill.

 History of telegraph communication to Scilly

 In the late 1860s, Mr. Buxton of Scilly attempted to persuade the Post Office to install a telegraph cable to the Isles of Scilly.
 However, the Post Office declined and it was decided that a private company should undertake the project.
 Ashurst, Morris and Company of Old Jewry, London were contracted by the Scilly Islands Telegraph Company.
-They entered into a contract with Mr. Fenwick of Gateshead (who had been responsible for the first submarine cable between Dover and Calais which was completed on 25 September 1851).
-The core of the Scilly cable consisted of three copper wires, insulated by india-rubber, and was manufactured by the Silvertown Company.
+They entered into a contract with Mr. Fenwick of Gateshead (who had been responsible for the first submarine cable between Dover and Calais, which was completed on 25 September 1851).
+The core of the Scilly cable consisted of three copper wires, insulated by India-rubber, and was manufactured by the Silvertown Company.
 The outer covering was composed of six strands of Manilla hemp, through each of which ran a galvanised iron wire.
 The cable weight was 17 long cwt per mile, with a breaking strain of 3.5 LT.
 1.5 mi of each end of the wire was bound with galvanized iron wire, to protect against chafing on rocks, bringing the weight to 4 LT per mile.

-On 22 September 1869 the steamer Resolute of Newcastle, arrived at Penzance with the telegraph cable to connect Land’s End to the Isles of Scilly.
+On 22 September 1869, the steamer Resolute of Newcastle, arrived at Penzance with the telegraph cable to connect Land’s End to the Isles of Scilly.
 The cable was 30.5 mi long without a single splice, and was the first piece of this length that was made.
-On Saturday 25 September 1869 the steamer Fusilier, under Captain Jacques arrived opposite Mill Bay, a small cover about 1.5 mi south of Land’s End.
-Rockets were used to convey a rope ashore, and the cable on the ship attached to this rope, and hauled ashore to make the land connection at Zawn Reeth.
+On Saturday, 25 September 1869, the steamer Fusilier, under Captain Jacques, arrived opposite Mill Bay, a small cove about 1.5 mi south of Land’s End.
+Rockets were used to convey a rope ashore.
+The cable on the ship was attached to this rope and hauled ashore to make the land connection at Zawn Reeth.
 Cable laying was completed by Sunday 26 September 1869 when the cable reached Deep Point, beneath the high lands of Normandy on St Mary’s.